felipeelias/resubject/README.md

 end
 ```

-The `#present` mehtod will automatically identify the presenter class by the object's class name.
+The `#present` method will automatically identify the presenter class by the object's class name.
 If you want to customize the class:

 ```ruby
 def index